EllaTheCat/dopamine-2024/README.md

   tabs.
 The upper edge status bars include an ascii-art animated thermometer for monitoring CPUs, disk usage and temperatures, status of helper programs, a clock.

--- **Startup.** A example copy of my startup config file to get things moving in the morning.
+- **Startup.** A example copy of my startup configuration to get things moving in the morning.
 Tunes.
 Email.
 Browsers with your preferred pages or folders preloaded.
 Emacs server and client per instance workspaces.